 People may not know to search for “JoAnne’s Company,” but they may still get to you website if you can optimize for “YouTube Marketing,” or whatever your products and services may be.

-If all this makes your head spin, or you’ve seen your website in some of these examples, but you’re still not quite sure what you’re doing wrong, than you may need a little help when it comes to an SEO keyword strategy.
+If all this makes your head spin, or you’ve seen yourself in some of these examples, then you may need a little help when it comes to an SEO keyword strategy.

 No worries, this stuff isn’t easy.